mzattera/v4j/docs/R001/index.md

 The below is my own commented summary from [TILTMAN (1967)](../biblio.md) (mostly a shortened cut & paste from the original).

-The original alphabet used by Tiltman is shown below (from [D'IMPERIO (1978b)](../biblio.md), Fig.19); in this summary I replaced Tiltman's alphabet with [Slot alphabet](../005).
+The original alphabet used by Tiltman is shown below (from [D'IMPERIO (1978b)](../biblio.md), Fig.19); in this summary I replaced Tiltman's alphabet with EVA.
 Notice that Tiltman uses "variants", that is, some transliterated letters correspond to two different glyphs; I indicated this with a dash (e.g. Tiltman's 'H' is indicated as 't'-'p', where 'p' is considered by Tiltman a variant writing for 't').